scriptituk/tv-test-card-maker/README-beta.md

 ### Custom images

 Image import accepts JPEG, PNG, EPS and JFIF formats.
+Transparency in EPS and 8-bit indexed PNG images works but 32-bit PNG images with an alpha channel are not supported.
-Scaling is relative to the auto-fit scale, calculated using offset translation, rotation and scaler projection[^12] to enclose the specified rectangle or circle.
+Scaling is relative to the auto-fit scale which is calculated using offset translation, rotation and scalar projection[^12] to enclose the specified rectangle or circle.
 Images are then clipped to that shape.
-Unlike custom shapes and text, images cannot be distorted, but like shapes they can be mirrored in all quadrants.
+Unlike custom shapes and text, images cannot be distorted, but like shapes they can be selectively mirrored in all quadrants.

 <details><summary>image arguments</summary>